GSA/ficam-playbooks/_playbooks/pivi_for_issuers.md

 1. technically interoperable with federal government PIV infrastructure, and
 2. issued in a manner that allows federal government-relying parties to trust the credentials.

-The PIV credential standard, Federal Information Processing Standards (FIPS) 201-2, has requirements[^1] that only federal agencies can meet to issue PIV credentials, which requires needed guidance for issuers of PIV-I credentials.
+PIV-I shares the same technical standard as the PIV credential standard, Federal Information Processing Standards (FIPS) 201.
 Prior guidance neglected to address the issuance of these PIV-I credentials by federal agencies, requiring additional guidance for all issuers.
+All individuals who are issued PIV credentials are <strong>required</strong> to have common, minimum personnel vetting assurance as specified in Federal Information Processing Standard 201.
+Individuals with PIV-I credentials assert <strong>no personnel vetting assurance</strong> in a baseline, standardized manner.
+PIV-I credentials may be appropriate for situations where an agency has determined that a PIV credential is not warranted, but the individual requires access.
+Such situations may include, but are not limited to:

+* Temporary/seasonal employees, visiting scientists and guest researchers, or contractor personnel requiring access for less than six (6) months;
+* Non-U.S. nationals with insufficient residency in the U.S. to satisfactorily conduct the background investigation; and
+* Personnel operating outside the contiguous U.S. under special risk security considerations, as outlined in FIPS 201.

-This guide advocates a set of minimum requirements for PIV-I credentials that can be trusted by the Federal Government, and details solutions to the four barriers to interoperability that currently challenge the government.
+This guide advocates a set of minimum requirements for PIV-I credentials that the Federal Government can trust and details solutions to the four barriers to interoperability that currently challenge the government.
 These four barriers are as follows:

 1. Common terminology for identity credentials and issuers – For consistency, a lexicon for differentiating a PIV credential from a credential interoperable with PIV infrastructure, and the differences between federal and NFI, has been developed.
 2. Assured identity – The fundamental purpose of an identity credential is to establish the identity of the credential holder.
-Therefore, an identity credential must be issued in a federated model and consistent manner, which provides the federal government with a requisite level of identity assurance.
+The fundamental purpose of an identity credential is to establish the identity of the credential holder.
+Therefore, issuing an identity credential in a federated model and consistent manner provides the federal government with a requisite level of identity assurance.
-3. Technical requirements – For identity credentials to be interoperable with the federal PIV infrastructure, basic technological requirements must be met.
+3. Technical requirements – Meet basic requirements for identity credentials to be interoperable with the federal PIV infrastructure.
 4. Security and auditing – The boundaries for auditing and compliance requirements require clarification for federal agencies.

 For additional information on PIV-I, please contact fpki at gsa.gov.

 # 1. Introduction
-## 1.1 Background

-The Federal Government’s reliance (trust) on PIV credentials establishes a baseline for identity assurance, authenticator assurance, and personnel vetting assurance.
-Federal agencies and issuers of identity credentials have expressed a desire to produce identity credentials that are interoperable with the Federal Government PIV infrastructure and are trusted in authenticating to facilities, networks, and systems.

-A definition for a PIV-I credential for federal agencies is required to address:
+The Federal Government's reliance (trust) on PIV credentials establishes a baseline for identity assurance, authenticator assurance, and personnel vetting assurance.
+Federal agencies and issuers of identity credentials express a desire to produce interoperable smart card-based credentials with the Federal Government PIV infrastructure.
+Agencies can trust these PIV interoperable credentials in authenticating facilities, networks, and systems.
+This guide provides a definition for a PIV-I credential to address the following:

 - Identity assurance requirements,
 - Authenticator assurance requirements,